double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

 ## 21.3 Core Functional Domains

-This section defines the major runtime functions Nexus must provide.
+This section defines the major runtime functions AgOpenNext must provide.
 These domains describe **what the system does**, not **how it is packaged**.

 Each domain may be: